• Skip to primary navigation

 • Contribute to the development of sales presentations, market analysis reports, marketing and promotions materials, and product specifications

-Following are examples of job descriptions for business intelligence analysts:
+Job descriptions for business intelligence analysts:

 • Displaying skills in data analysis and programming, business intelligence analysts apply their interpretation of collected data to help businesses understand trends, solve business problems, and measure performance.
 They use their gathered data to assess company needs and create reports and visual presentations to assist corporate decision-makers in evaluating possible areas of improvement, expansion, or upgrades.
 Business intelligence analysts work across various industries, including healthcare, manufacturing, technology, finance, and engineering.

 • Business intelligence analysts assemble and evaluate market, customer, and sales data for validation and accuracy and apply their evaluations to writing reports used by executives in business decision-making processes.
 They oversee data warehousing procedures, document data collection and analysis procedures, implement big data software and hardware upgrades, and monitor business metrics.
-These analysts consistently display strong assessment, communications, analytical, and problem-solving skills.
+These analysts consistently display strong assessment, communication, analytical, and problem-solving skills.

 • Drawing on their understanding of quality assurance, product strategies, and data software applications, business intelligence analysts collaborate with various corporate departments to collect and evaluate sales, customer behavior, quality control, product development, and company systems and procedures.
 This is so they can assist in improvement within various areas of business for potential growth purposes.
-In this role, these professionals also standardize data collection processes, extract data from data warehouses to generate reports and other documents, use data visualization technologies to produce presentations, and improve business solutions strategies.
+In this role, these professionals also standardize data collection processes, extract data from data warehouses to generate reports and other documents, use data visualization technologies to produce presentations and improve business solutions strategies.

 • Armed with a strong understanding of data technology, business intelligence analysts collect, evaluate, and summarize data analyses to provide business leaders with the knowledge they need to develop solutions in various areas of business operations.
 Business intelligence analysts might, for example, evaluate financial data to assist companies in making investment and cash flow decisions or present sales and market analyses to support decision-making processes relating to product development, marketing strategies, and production operations.
 They design data collection, reporting, data warehousing, and data mining procedures.
 These analysts use their analyses to help companies assess risks, identify industry trends, and evaluate the competition.
 As part of their responsibilities, business intelligence analysts might use market surveys to determine consumer behavior to help senior managers make decisions regarding production, marketing, and promotions.

-Salary Info and Career Outlook
+Salary Information and Career Outlook

-According to most recent statistics from PayScale.com, business intelligence analysts earn an average annual base salary of $69,635; bonuses, commissions, and profit-sharing could drive this salary up several thousand dollars per year in some cases.
+According to most recent statistics from PayScale.com, business intelligence analysts earn an average annual base salary of $73,705; bonuses, commissions, and profit-sharing could drive this salary up several thousand dollars per year in some cases.

 High demand for management analysts in information technology, which would include business intelligence analysts, is expected over the same period.
-Just over 87,000 job openings are expected each year; opportunities are believed to be best for those with certifications, special expertise, and skills in sales and public relations.
+Just over 92,900 job openings are expected each year; opportunities are believed to be best for those with certifications, special expertise, and skills in sales and public relations.

 Primary Sidebar